YuriiOL/test-task/README.md

 - Simulate API requests (e.g., `https://jsonplaceholder.typicode.com/todos`).
 - Use `fetch` or `axios` for data retrieval and updates.

+### 8. GIT

+-Create a pull request to the main branch on GIT HUB.

 ## Additional Improvements (if time allows):

 - Implement animations when adding/removing tasks.